 You’re not limited to these classic motifs, of course.
 Explore other texts or themes that are meaningful to you, such as psalms other imagery from the Torah.

-This design for a hand-embroidered atarah is based on a phrase from Psalm 89, “olam chesed yibaneh.”
-In English, it translates as “we will build this world with love” or “we will build this world with kindness.”
+This hand embroidery atarah pattern features the phrase “Olam chesed yibaneh”, a phrase from Psalm 89.
+In English, the phrase translates as “we will build this world with love” or “we will build this world with kindness.”

-To purchase a tallit without an atarah, I can recommend Ben’s Tallit Shop, not only because the shop carries them, but also because Ben is extremely knowledgeable and helpful.
+To purchase a tallit without an atarah that you can add your own atarah to, I can recommend Ben’s Tallit Shop, not only because the shop carries them, but also because Ben is extremely knowledgeable and helpful.